 - Nikko AM STI ETF (SGX: G3B)

 So what’s the difference between the two STI ETFs?
 Which is better?

 Should you even invest in STI ETFs in the first place?

 Disclaimer: The information provided here is for discussion purposes only, and should NOT be construed as investment advice.
 As always, do your due diligence!

 TL;DR: What’s The Difference Between SPDR STI ETF Vs Nikko AM STI ETF?

-The key differences are in their fund size, expense ratio, and tracking error:
+The key differences between the two STI ETFs are in their fund size, expense ratio, and tracking error:

 The Difference Between SPDR STI ETF And Nikko AM STI ETF

 SPDR STI ETF is managed by State Street Global Advisors Singapore Limited, a subsidiary of the third-largest asset manager in the world.